Close

 Why ADT is one of our Reviews Team’s top picks

 Our Reviews Team chose ADT as one of our top picks after we tested and selected it to feature in our best medical alert systems review.
-We liked that ADT has no hidden costs and charges no extra fees, such as activation, shipping, or processing fees.
+We liked that ADT has no hidden costs or extra fees, such as for activation, shipping, or processing.
 We also liked the three basic systems the company offers.
 During our medical alert systems hands-on testing, we felt that ADT devices were simple to understand and use.
-For example, one of our testers said that “it was easy to install, and connecting to the emergency center was easy and quick.”
+For example, one of our testers said “it was easy to install, and connecting to the emergency center was easy and quick.”

 Pros and cons of ADT

-Pros No equipment or activation fees Monthly, quarterly, and annual payment plans Landline and cellular options Waterproof wearable button options Two-way communication 30-day trial period
+Pros No equipment fees Monthly, quarterly, and annual payment plans Discounts for paying quarterly or annually Landline and cellular options Waterproof wearable button options Two-way communication

 ADT Health system